 MBA 622.
 Federal Taxation.
 An analytical study of the Federal Income Tax Statutes and regulations relating to the taxation of individuals, partnerships, and corporations.
 Topics of discussion will include: general concepts of gross income; business and nonbusiness deductions; tax accounting methods and taxable periods; gains and losses on dispositions of property; and basic tax concepts related to partnerships and corporations.
-Prerequisite: MBA 601 and MBA 604 or Permission of Instructor.
+Prerequisite: MBA 516F or Permission of Instructor.

 MBA 623.
 Advanced Cost Accounting.
+A

-A specialized course comprising in-depth analysis of process costing, job-order costing, standard costing, direct costing, and activity based costing.
+specialized course comprising in-depth analysis of process costing, job-order costing, standard costing, direct costing, and activity based costing.
 Other topics include cost-volume-profit analysis, relevant costs and revenues, joint and by-products, and budgetary controls and variances.
-Prerequisite: MBA 601.
+Prerequisite: MBA 516F.

 MBA 624.
 Production Management.
 This course focuses upon the production process and managerial decision-making.
 Operations of manufacturing as well as service organizations are covered.
 Topics include forecasting, aggregate planning, scheduling, inventory planning and control, quality control, plant layout, and facility location.
-Prerequisite: MBA 608.
+Prerequisite: MBA 515F.

 MBA 626.
 Investments.
 An introduction to the various types of investment securities such as common stocks, bonds, warrants, options, and investment company shares.
 Emphasis is placed on the risk-return characteristics of these securities and their use in various investment strategies.
-Prerequisite: MBA 604.
+Prerequisite: MBA 516F and 517F.

 MBA 627.
-Derivative Securities and Financial Engineering.
+Derivative Securities and

+Financial Engineering.
 This course examines the use and valuation of derivative securities.
 Emphasis is placed on the techniques of option valuation in the context of the risk neutral pricing paradigm, including the Black-Scholes Option Pricing Model and the Binomial Option Pricing Model.
 The use of options and futures as risk management tools for hedgers and speculators is also examined.
 The course concludes with application of valuation techniques for complex securities.
-Prerequisite: MBA 604.
+Prerequisite: MBA 515F, 516F, and 517F.

 MBA 628.
-Managerial Economics.
+Qualitative Breadth Course: Managerial Economics.
 Applications of microeconomic theory to business problems.
-Topics include a review of simple linear and multiple regression techniques, estimation of demand, production and cost functions, and a mathematical analysis of the different market models.
-Some macroeconomic models may also be discussed.
-The course is quantitative and utilizes material taught in MBA 608.
-Prerequisites: MBA 603 and MBA 608.
+Topics include a review of simple linear and multiple regression techniques, demand and supply, production and cost functions, and a mathematical analysis of the different market models.
+The tools developed are applied to the study of common problems faced by managers.
+Applications may include the principalagent problem, risk, cost management, market structures, strategic pricing, and product differentiation.
+Some macroeconomic topics may also be discussed.

+Prerequisites: MBA 515F and MBA 517F.